-This section of VaAware is designed to assist health care professionals in the treatment of pain, prescribing of opioids, recognition and treatment of addiction, and opportunities for continuing education in all of these areas.
-It is managed by the Department of Health Professions, which licenses over 350,000 practitioners in more than 60 fields, including all prescribers: pharmacists, medical doctors, osteopaths, podiatrists, dentists, nurse practitioners, physician assistants and optometrists.
+This section is designed to assist health care professionals in the treatment of pain, prescribing of opioids, recognition and treatment of addiction, and opportunities for continuing education in all of these areas.
+It is managed by the Department of Health Professions, which licenses over 350,000 practitioners in more than 80 professions, including all prescribers: pharmacists, medical doctors, osteopaths, podiatrists, dentists, nurse practitioners, physician assistants and optometrists.

 This information is critically important because there is a linear relationship between the sale of opioid pain relievers and opioid deaths (see below), and these topics (the treatment of pain, prescribing of opioids, and the recognition and treatment of addiction) have generally not been specific subject areas of medical or graduate medical education.